gullerya/data-tier/readme.md

 #### Versions ([full changelog](./docs/changelog.md))

+* __2.4.0__
+  * implemented [issue #39](https://github.com/gullerya/data-tier/issues/39) - added support for a `classList` in a special manner
+  * changed behavior of the nested properties change when parent is watched - now parent is also notified

 * __2.3.0__
   * implemented [issue #37](https://github.com/gullerya/data-tier/issues/37) - fixed mishandlings of the `data-tie` property changes
   * attempting to push performance further (switched model change observer definition from `bind` to lambda syntax)